nezaslosar/DS_competition_Orca/README.md

 ## About this branch /master ##

-This is the final branch, we don't change it except journals.
-Editing is made in branch (/develop).
+This is the final version of the master branch for the project by team Orca.
+The general structure remained the same as in the beginning with added files to src/kode subfolder and a final version of a report added to the final_report folder.
+Editing while working on projects was made in branch (/develop).

 ## Our project - Automated customer email classification (In516ht with Zavarovalnica Triglav) ##